ljbc1994/babel-plugin-react-pug/README.md

 A tiny, performant babel plugin that lets you use Pug over JSX, giving you a productive and readable alternative for defining React Component templates.
 In essence, the plugin transforms Pug templates into React function calls.
 Supports React Native!

+> This is not the official Pug plugin for converting Pug into JSX.
+Please see [babel-plugin-transform-react-pug](https://github.com/pugjs/babel-plugin-transform-react-pug)!

 ## Example

 ### In